lvgl/lvgl/docs/overview/object.md

 - Minimum and maximum values
 - Current value

-For these attributes, every object type have unique API functions.
+For these special attributes, every object type may have unique API functions.
 For example for a slider:

 ```c
 /*Set slider specific attributes*/